 The concept of work and life being two separate things has gone.
 Today all aspects of life are blending into one.
-It is harmony, not work/life balance, that everyone should be striving for.
+It is harmony, not work/life balance everyone should be striving to achieve.
 A work/life balance seems to come automatically when all aspects of your life are working in harmony.

 Stability doesn’t always come easy, to find it you might have to risk it.
 Personal stability is a lifestyle characterised by appropriate and well-thought-out decisions, consistent behaviour and happy disposition.
 It’s often overlooked, yet it’s a key component of success and well-being.
 Stable people tend to have long, satisfying relationships.
 They do well in their jobs and businesses.
-Their lives are relatively free from unnecessary drama and they make good decisions regarding their health and finances.
+Their lives are relatively free from unnecessary drama, and they make the right decisions regarding their health and finances.

-Often people become concerned with being able to make sufficient money to sustain them at a level they have been used to.
-Overcome this by becoming more financially savvy and make the effort to create a good business model, business plan and budget, https://goo.gl/Ii3nHV.
+Often people become concerned with being able to make sufficient money to sustain them at a level to which they have been accustomed.
+Overcome this by becoming more financially savvy and make an effort to create a good business model, business plan and budget, https://goo.gl/Ii3nHV.
 Don’t spend more money than you bring in.
 If you’re in debt, pay it off as quickly as possible.
-Cut up your credit cards, you can do without expensive credit.
+Cut up your credit cards; you can do without expensive credit.

 Isolation and loneliness can be a big challenge.
-Most people like people and to be involved with them outside of business.
-Most successful businesses become involved in community activities and support local charities and community service organisations.
-It’s good for the people they support and it is good for them.
+Most people like people and to be involved with them outside of the business.
+Most successful companies become involved in community activities and support local charities and community service organisations.
+It’s suitable for the people they support, and it is right for them.

 Family becoming frustrated

-When a lifestyle change is finally undertaken, the family can become disorientated and disappointed that it is not what was expected.
-Whenever you make a lifestyle change, fully discuss what is involved and take you family on the journey with you, it can be too late once you have committed without them.
+When a lifestyle change is about to take place, the family can become disorientated and disappointed if it is not what they expected.
+Whenever you make a lifestyle change, thoroughly discuss what is involved and take your family on the journey with you, it can be too late once you have committed without them.

 Systems and processes

-A big challenge for many starting a lifestyle business find that they no longer have the resources they were used to.
-They now have to do more mundane jobs themselves, they no longer have the people or extensive technology they have been accustomed to.
-Seek advice, technology and communications have never been cheaper or easier to use.
+A big challenge for many starting a lifestyle business finds they no longer have the resources they were used to having.
+They now have to do more mundane jobs themselves; they no longer have the people or great technology to which they had been accustomed.
+Seek advice, technology and communications have never been cheaper or more comfortable to use.

 Adjust to a new pace of life

 It’s truly fascinating how successful people approach their challenges and stressors.
-What many see as impenetrable barriers, they see challenges to embrace, stressors to be removed and obstacles to overcome.
-Their confidence in the face of challenge is driven by their ability to let go of the negativity that holds so many otherwise sensible people back.
+What many see as impenetrable barriers, they see challenges to embrace, stressors to be removed, and obstacles to overcome.
+Their confidence in the face of difficulty is driven by their ability to let go of the negativity that holds so many otherwise sensible people back.

 Successful people know that caring about what other people think is a waste of time and energy and quickly end bad relationships.
 When they feel good about what they are doing, they don’t let anyone’s opinions take it away from them.
-No matter what other people think of you, one thing is certain, you’re never as good or as bad as they say you are.
-Your success is driven by your mindset.
+No matter what other people think of you, one thing is sure; you’re never as good or as bad as they say you are.
+Your mindset drives your success.
 With discipline and focus, you can ensure that challenges and stressors never hold you back from reaching your ambitions.

-Don’t give into challenges and stressors that you really can do something about.
-Like most people, you have more strengths then you realise, you just have to focus and work on them.
+Don’t give into challenges and stressors you really can do something.
+Like most people, you have more strengths then you realise, you have to focus and work on them.
 It is better to face your fears now and enjoy the reward than to give up on your dreams and let your struggles continue.

 Learn about entrepreneurial attributes

-When I learned that I was a ‘classic’ entrepreneurship, I started to understand myself.
-I started doing what entrepreneurs do best, but doing it on purpose.
-Starting a business can present more challenges and stressors than most people can cope with.
-You have to be able to live with uncertainty and push through barriers until you hit smooth waters and life becomes easier.
+When I learned that I was ‘classic’ entrepreneurship, I started to understand myself.
+I started doing what entrepreneurs do best but doing it on purpose.
+Starting a business can present more challenges and stressors than most people can cope.
+You have to be able to live with uncertainty and push through barriers until you hit smooth waters, and life becomes more manageable.
 It can take years to learn how to run a business well, but you will find the attributes of entrepreneurs will calm the waters and do it more quickly.

 There are well-known strategies you can use to make your business deliver the outcomes you want, wishing and hoping is not one of them.
-One of the keys to success is having a good enough plan that it helps you to control all aspects of your business.
-Every time I have a refocus of my vision I had a surge in performance.
+One of the keys to success is having a good enough plan, which helps you to control all aspects of your business.
+Every time I refocus my vision, I had a surge in performance.

-Where do your interests lie and what are you passionate about?
-If you don’t understand the ‘why’, the why you do what you do, how do you expect to get to where you want to go.
-If you then fail to focus on your customer’s problems, frustrations, wants and needs, don’t expect to achieve the outcomes you want.
+Where do your interests lie, and what are your passions?
+If you don’t understand the ‘why’, the ‘why’ you do what you do, how do you expect to get to where you want to go.
+If you then fail to focus on your customer’s problems, frustrations want and need, don’t expect to achieve the outcomes you want.
 Less is more, so only work on what is essential to achieve your goals.